Powered By Off-Center

 - Engagement with our team through the four months leading up to the tech week and reasonably prompt responses to communications (within two business days).

-Artists are invited to submit a two-page proposal through this online form by Sunday, August 12 at 11:59pm.
+Artists are invited to submit a two-page proposal through by Sunday, August 12 at 11:59pm.

 Page 1: Idea Overview and Artist Statement